zwubbena/sas-cartesian-product/readme.md

 Of course, if we're just looking at one school district, we could just look at their 2020 DL and their 2021 DL to know how that DL has changed or not from one year to the next.
 But, when dealing with over a thousand school districts, this becomes a task better suited for SAS programming, the Cartesian product, and conditional processing.

-## Applying the Cartesian Product in SAS Programming
+## Applying the Cartesian Product to a SAS Program

 Create table of all possible 2019 determination level (DL) values
 ```